 ROATH BROOK FLOOD SCHEME Where measures are taken to deal with the climate crisis they invariably tackle the effects rather than the causes and are never more than a short-term ‘technical fix’ – the very approach that brought about this catastrophe in the first place.
 To solve the potential problem of flooding along the lower course of the Nant Fawr through Roath, Natural Resources Wales (NRW) have constrained the River Rhymni tributary within barriers of hideous concrete walls and earth embankments in Roath Mill Gardens, Waterloo Gardens and The Sandy, felling nearly 40 mature trees in the process, mutilating the riverbanks, wreaking havoc on the ecology and beauty of the parks and turning the wild waterway into little more than a grim gutter.
 The expert environmentalists at NRW must surely be aware that trees are huge consumers of water through their roots and actually prevent flooding – which is why mass tree-planting in flood-prone areas is taking place around the world.
 If not, they shouldn’t be in the job – and if they did do Biology GCSE and have heard of something known as o-s-m-o-s-i-s they should be sacked for near-criminal negligence that has only managed to increase the likelihood of flooding along the Nant Fawr.
 In 2018 determined local opposition succeeded in halting NRW’s vandalism in this ‘designated conservation area’ before it could be inflicted further upstream in Roath Brook Gardens, but the damage was done.
 Some of Cardiff’s loveliest parks have been ruined, and the laying out a few new flower-beds in Waterloo Gardens, the planting of some saplings in Roath Rec and a piddling piece of insipid ‘public art’ in Roath Mill Gardens can be no compensation.
 NRW say these works mean the flooding risk is now once every 75 years – but that figure is not just meaningless guesswork but hopelessly out-of-date; climatologists now predict half of Cardiff will be under water in 50 years unless immediate action is taken to halt the planet-wide destruction.
 NRW’s futile answer would be to build those walls higher and higher – like the 10 metre (32 feet) high, supposedly ‘tsunami-proof’ ramparts that proved so irrelevant in Japan in 2011.
 They’re in denial, unwilling to face the inconvenient fact that, if the nice middle-class villas of Roath are to be saved before the Severn Sea really starts surging up the Rhymni, only the complete dismantling of the capitalist system and a managed, orderly contraction of human numbers and human activity can reverse the march towards extinction.

 THE CANAL QUARTER The Council have come up with another cunning masterplan to keep the wheels of Cardiff’s one-trick ‘economy’ spinning: open up the 1839 Dock Feeder that was buried under Churchill Way in 1949, line it with apartment blocks, hotels, shops, bars and restaurants and, lo and behold, you’ve got yourself a “vibrant new district”.
 Hey, it can be called ‘The Canal Quarter’!
 Well, everywhere else has got one!
 Much as I am in favour of the total restoration of all the man-made waterways of Cardiff (unforgivably eliminated by previous bungling fools in City Hall – do we get an apology?), the very fact that the scheme is being promoted with trademark blind optimism by a certain Mr R Goodway means it would be an absolute turkey if it ever became reality.
 Is the man oblivious to the ranks of boarded-up shops and ‘hospitality’ outlets in the city centre?
 Has he not heard of C-o-v-i-d?
 Does he not know that his style of race-to-the-bottom, gung-ho, pack ’em in consumerism is d-e-a-d?
 I suppose not, considering he doesn’t even know that this ‘Canal’ was never a canal at all, but a shallow, non-navigable D-o-c-k F-e-e-d-e-r for the West Dock (filled in, 1970).
 The waterways of Cardiff should be restored to provide pleasant environments, footpaths, cycle-ways, green space, wildlife corridors, biodiversity and some blessed relief from commerce, not to provide corporate chains with a watery backdrop, and the entire three miles of the Dock Feeder should be restored from its source at Blackweir all the way to the Severn, not just for for a trifling 200 yards at Churchill Way.
-As is the norm with Cardiff Council, the right hand doesn’t know what the left hand’s doing: the Feeder’s extant, open-air stretch down the east flank of Bute Park is in a scandalously terrible condition; the chance to open up a section between Park Place and Churchill Way is being destroyed as I type this by the construction of another office block; and, likewise, the chance to create a significant, transformative green artery along the section between Bute Terrace and Atlantic Wharf was tossed away when a giant student tower erected at the west end of the half-empty ‘Capital Quarter’ resulted in a dead drain without a footpath, without public access, and without a single concession to nature.
+As is the norm with Cardiff Council, the right hand doesn’t know what the left hand’s doing: the Feeder’s extant, open-air stretch down the east flank of Bute Park is in a scandalously terrible condition; the chance to open up a section between Park Place and Churchill Way is being destroyed as I type this by the construction of yet another superfluous student tower; and, likewise, the chance to create a significant, transformative green artery along the section between Bute Terrace and Atlantic Wharf was tossed away when a giant student tower erected at the west end of the half-empty ‘Capital Quarter’ resulted in a dead drain without a footpath, without public access, and without a single concession to nature.
 Conclusion?
 It’s all just marketing.
 Don’t believe a word of it.